Bucknalla/sigfox-python-flask/README.md

 ### Further Learning/Exploration

+Finished this tutorial and want to extend its functionality?
+Here's a couple of different things you could try!

+* Add Server Authentication using ngrok and/or flask

+* Use AJAX to add new data points to the graph without reloading the webpage

+* Add additional SIGFOX enabled devices to send more data to the server!

 If you want to learn more about SIGFOX and how to get your devices connected to our network check out some of our other tutorials and documentation!